 This work is licensed under a Creative Commons License.

-Campus Architect at the Indianapolis Museum of Art.
-For the previous 8 years I was self-employed as an architect in Indianapolis doing mainly custom residential remodel plus some commercial, public art, and public housing interiors work.
-I'm also very involved in the local arts and design ...
+Architect at Rowland Design in Indianapolis.2012-2017: Campus Architect at the Indianapolis Museum of Art For the previous 8 years I was self-employed as an architect in Indianapolis doing mainly custom residential remodel plus some commercial, public art, and public housing interiors work ...